ngimb64/Crypt-Drive/README.md

 - A startup script is run to confirm critical components exist .. recreates anything missing

 ### Upload
-- After completing the prereqs & installation steps uploading should pretty simple
 - Enter path to file as the recommended format C:\like\this\to\folder
-- The default web browser should pop up with a google login page
+- The default web browser should pop up with a Google login page
 - After completing authentication the credentials should be saved to a credentials.json file which prevents having to log in for future use
 - Upload process should initiate & finish in a timely manner